|

 When

-are endemic and/or problems with them have been previously
+snakes are endemic and/or problems with them have

-strong shoes and long trousers, and watch where you
+or strong shoes and long trousers, and watch where

 under a mosquito net that is well tucked in.